English

 Writing

-Learning how to write clearly and creatively is taught through Literacy Count's 'Read to Write' units.
-We strive to equip children to develop a rich vocabulary, which can help them bring their writing to life.
+At St Joseph's, we strive to equip children to develop a rich vocabulary, which can help them bring their writing to life.
 Basic skills and non-negotiables underpin writing in all areas of the curriculum.
 Children are encouraged to ensure that all their writing, in every subject, matches the standard of writing in their English books.

 Pupils develop their ability to explain their understanding of books and other reading, and to prepare their ideas before they write.
 They are encouraged to discuss their ideas in order to make sense of their learning.
-Teaching Sequences follow the Read to Write Model.

 Teachers model the writing process and demonstrate the ambitious high standards expected of all children.
 Every child is encouraged to let their imagination and personality shine through in their writing.
 We impress upon the children that good readers make good writers and therefore the teaching of reading goes hand in hand with the teaching of writing.